 Exercises to Fix Rounded Shoulders

 To start working on fixing your posture, start with training the muscles that have become weak over time.
 You must train the postural muscles to have the strength and endurance to hold you upright for long periods of time.
-Start with these exercises below.
-They will help you open up the chest and pull you upright!
+Start with these exercises:

 Supine Scap Squeeze